2025 Chittagong Kings season

 The 2025 season was the 11th season for the Bangladesh Premier League franchise Chittagong Kings.
-They were one of the two re-named teams, changing their name from Chattogram Challengers.
+They were one of the two renamed teams, changing their name from Chattogram Challengers.
 They are yet to win the title.
-Their best performance is reaching the final and being runners up in 2013 season.
+Their best performance is reaching the final and being runners-up in the 2013 season.

 Season summary

-Chittagong started their season with a 37 run loss against Khulna Tigers.
+Chittagong started their season with a 37-run loss against Khulna Tigers.
 But after that, they came back strongly and finished the league stage being 2nd in the points table.
-However, they lost the Qualifier 1 to Fortune Barishal by 9 wickets but defeated Khulna Tigers by 2 wickets in the Qualifier 2 and proceeded to the Final.
+However, they lost the Qualifier 1 to Fortune Barishal by 9 wickets but defeated Khulna Tigers by 2 wickets in the Qualifier 2 and proceeded to the final.